dumbdevss/movement-tutorial/nft_ticketing/developing smart contract.md

 ```

 **The Module Initialization Pattern:**
 `init_module` executes exactly once when the module is first deployed.
-This is the perfect place to:

-- Set up the resource account infrastructure
+This function:

+1. **Creates Resource Account**: Generates a deterministic address controlled by our module
+2. **Registers for Payments**: Enables both admin and resource accounts to receive APT tokens
-- Create the NFT collection
+3. **Creates Collection**: Establishes the NFT collection that will contain all tickets
-- Initialize system state
-- Establish administrative controls
+4. **Initializes State**: Sets up global state with empty collections and event handles
+5. **Stores Capabilities**: Gives the admin control over the resource account

 **Resource Account Setup Process:**